 Prepping the Collards

-- Soak the fresh collard leaves for 10 to 30 minutes in a sink full of slightly warm water with ½-1 cup of white vinegar and 1 tablespoon of salt.
-Scrub each collard leaf individually with your hands to get the sand and grit off, then rinse well with cold running water and set aside.
+- Fill a clean kitchen sink with slightly warm water, ½-1 cup (120-250 ml) of white vinegar, and 1 tablespoon of salt.
+Soak the collards for 10-30 minutes, then scrub each leaf with your hands to get the sand and grit off.
+Rinse well with cold running water and set aside.

 - To remove the stem, fold the leaf in half lengthwise and cut the rib out with a sharp knife.
-Place the ribs into a freezer bag for future use for vegetable stock, soups or stews.
+Place the ribs into a freezer bag for future use.

-- Stack 3 to 8 leaves high and cut in ½ inch to 1 inch thin, even pieces.
-You can also roll the leaves before cutting.
+- Stack 3 to 8 leaves high and cut in ½ to 1 inch thin, even pieces.
+Roll the leaves before cutting if desired.

 Stovetop Instructions

 - Heat the olive oil in a large Dutch oven over medium-high heat.
-Saute the chopped onion until a nice golden brown, then add the minced garlic and saute for one minute, stirring constantly.
-Season with salt and pepper then set aside.
+Sauté the chopped onion until it's a nice golden brown, then add the minced garlic and sauté for one minute, stirring constantly.
+Season with salt and pepper, then set aside.

-- Using the same pot, fry the cleaned and chopped collards in small batches over medium heat until they wilt, stirring after adding each new batch.
-Put the wilted greens in a bowl to make room in the pot.
+- Using the same pot, fry the cleaned, chopped collards in small batches over medium heat until they wilt.
+Put the wilted greens in a bowl and set aside.

-- Once all the collards are wilted, put them back in the pot and pour in the chicken stock, water, cooked onions, red pepper flakes, brown sugar, vinegar and stir.
-Place the three ham hocks into the pot, making sure they are mostly surrounded by the greens.
+- Add the wilted greens back to the pot.
+Add the chicken stock, water, cooked onions, red pepper flakes, brown sugar, and vinegar, and stir until well combined.
+Place the ham hocks in the pot, making sure they are surrounded by the greens.

-- Bring the covered pot to a boil, then turn it down and let it simmer for 1 ½ hours.
-Taste test at 1 ½ hour mark.
-Add more salt to taste.
+- Cover and bring the pot to a boil, then turn it down and let it simmer for 1 ½ hours.
+Adjust salt to taste.

-- Add the ham hock meat back to the pot.
-If you love ham, add 1 cup of ham and simmer for 30 minutes.
-Taste and adjust seasonings.
+- Add the ham hock meat to the pot.
+(Feel free to add an extra 1 cup of ham as well.)
+Simmer for 30 minutes, then adjust seasonings to taste.

-- Remove the greens from the pot with a large slotted spoon, being careful to reserve the liquid (potlikker) for its nutritional value and taste.
-Use the potlikker to pour on top of individual servings of greens and sop it up with cornbread.
+- Remove the greens from the pot with a large slotted spoon, being careful to reserve the liquid (potlikker) to enjoy as well.
+Pour the potlikker on individual servings of greens and sop it up with cornbread.

 Crockpot Instructions

-- See step 1 from above then place the ham hocks, onions, garlic, water, and chicken stock in a 6-quart crock pot.
+- Do step 1 of the stovetop instructions, then place the ham hocks, onions, garlic, water, and chicken stock in a 6-quart crock pot.
 Cover and cook on high for a total of 6 hours.

 - After 4 hours, the ham hocks will be done.
 Use tongs to start pull the meat off the bones while it's still in the crockpot.
 Leave the meat and bones in the crockpot until the 6 hours are complete.